ItzARubix/NylCaster/README.md

 In order to build FeedTheBeast and run it, you must ensure that you have `meson` (and all its dependencies, notably `ninja`) on your system.
 It is recommended that you do this through your distro's package manager, but it can also be done through `pip`.
 See [Meson's installation page](https://mesonbuild.com/Getting-meson.html) for more information.

 ## If you have a systemwide SFML install
-- Make sure Meson, CMake, and SFML are all installed
+- Make sure Meson and SFML are both installed
 - Clone and `cd` into this repository
 - Run `meson setup builddir -DuseSystemSFML=true`
 - Run `cd builddir`